Muhammad Hayat Khan: Career

 After attaining some basic education, especially a fluency in the Persian language, young Muhammad Hayat was appointed by Nicholson as his orderly and Persian interpreter, since he felt a responsibility towards the son of his late friend.
-Thereafter, Hayat Khan served as a close companion and aide to Nicholson throughout his campaigns and expeditions in Punjab (Note: Including the Second Anglo-Sikh War) and the 'Punjab Frontier' (areas that would later become part of the North West Frontier Province) and until his death in Delhi, during the Indian War of Independence (or Indian Mutiny) in September 1857.
+Thereafter, Hayat Khan served as a close companion and aide to Nicholson throughout his campaigns and expeditions in Punjab (Note: Including the Second Anglo-Sikh War) and the 'Punjab Frontier' (areas that would later become part of the North West Frontier Province) until his death in Delhi, during the Indian War of Independence (or Indian Mutiny) in September 1857.

-In 1857, after Nicholson was mortally wounded in the assault on the Kashmir Gate, Delhi, Hyat Khan tended to him though his last 8–9 days of life, and according to tradition, Nicholson on his death-bed recommended the young man's services to Sir John Lawrence, then Chief Commissioner of the Punjab, asking him to reward and assist him in his future career.
+In 1857, after Nicholson was mortally wounded in the assault on the Kashmir Gate, Delhi, Hayat Khan tended to him though his last 8–9 days of life.
+According to tradition, Nicholson on his death-bed recommended the young man's services to Sir John Lawrence, then Chief Commissioner of the Punjab, asking him to reward and assist him in his future career.
 This proved to be the beginning of Khan's distinguished career spread out over many decades.

-Soon after the Mutiny/Rebellion, he was appointed a Thanedar (police officer) at Talagang in Punjab, and was soon transferred to the civil side of administration, as a Tehsildar (junior revenue officer).
-In 1862, he was then promoted an Extra Assistant Commissioner and sent out to Bannu, and served in that station and nearby Kohat under Sir Louis Cavagnari, then Assistant Commissioner there.
-In 1864, he was sent on a mission to Afghanistan and in that same year, wrote his famous Hyat i Afghan (Afghanistan and its Inhabitants) in Urdu and also translated it himself into Persian, which was published in 1864 (later translated into English by H. Priestley, ICS, published 1875): probably still one of the best works on the subject.
+Soon after the rebellion was suppressed, he was appointed a Thanedar (police officer) at Talagang in Punjab, and was later transferred to the civil side of administration, as a Tehsildar (junior revenue officer).
+In 1862, he was promoted as Extra Assistant Commissioner and sent to Bannu, serving in that station and nearby Kohat under Sir Louis Cavagnari, then Assistant Commissioner.
+In 1864, he was sent on a mission to Afghanistan and in that same year, wrote his famous Hyat-i-Afghani in Urdu and also translated it into Persian, which was published in 1864 (later translated into English by H. Priestley, ICS, and published as 'Afghanistan and its Inhabitants' in 1875): probably still one of the best works on the subject.